DKarthikeya31/FulfillMesh/README.md

 **FulfillMesh** is an AI-powered decision engine designed to eliminate inefficiencies, fragmentation, and cost leakage within large-scale retail supply chains — with a specific focus on **last-mile delivery**, **return bundling**, and **dynamic fulfillment node selection**.

 Despite significant investments by major retailers in supply chain platforms (e.g., Walmart's Eden, Spark, and Luminate), critical gaps still persist in real-time decision-making across fulfillment networks.
-FulfillMesh is built as a proof-of-concept to bridge those gaps using real-time intelligence, graph optimization, and demand-aware routing.
+FulfillMesh is built as a proof-of-concept to bridge those gaps using real-time intelligence, graph optimization, demand-aware routing, and — more recently — LLM-powered natural language interfaces on top of the existing optimization pipeline.

 This project was built as a case study against Walmart's retail supply chain, but the underlying engine is retailer-agnostic and generalizes to any multi-node fulfillment network.

 ## 🎥 Demo

 <div align="center">

 **▶️ [Watch the full walkthrough](https://youtu.be/q6AUIC6gOYQ)**